cybros-network/cybros-network/docs/ideas.md

 ### Rates for create tasks

-We have `CreateTaskPolicy` but we don't design how to charge for task, current I can figure out:
+We have `JobPolicy` but we don't design how to charge for task, current I can figure out:

 - Fixed rate
 - Based on running time, it should has a upper limit